 In general, you can wear whatever you like in Mexico City as long as it is weather appropriate.
 The majority of CDMX locals are enthusiastic about welcoming visitors to their city and the least of their worries is what they’re wearing.

-In addition, avoid flashy, expensive clothing and jewelry.
+That said, avoid flashy, expensive clothing and jewelry.
 While most areas Mexico City are perfectly safe, leaving your fancy jewelry and designer clothing at home can reduce your chances of running into trouble.

-Dressing for Mexico City’s Climate
+Dressing for Mexico City’s Weather

 The average low and high temperatures in Mexico City are somewhat consistent regardless of season.
+Generally, you can expect highs between 70°F and 80°F and lows between 40°F and 50°F throughout the year.

 What to Wear in Mexico City’s Rainy Season (June-October)